Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 2 - A Dance with Fate.md

 The crowd is silent, but on their faces is a glimmer of hope - the gods are here to help!
 The crowd starts to swarm the players, some giving blessings, some to ask for favors, and some just to touch the Gods chosen heroes.

-Out of the grand temple bursts a priestess clad in deep blue robes and crowned in a golden tiara.
+- Out of the grand temple bursts a priestess clad in deep blue robes.
-The horde of bystanders seem to recognize her - and also seem to have a healthy fear of this woman - as if she exudes an aura of cunning so intense one cannot help but to shrink in its presence.
-Her storm-grey eyes have the piercing quality of a hawk, and wherever she looks, people seem to slink away.
-A small pathway clears from her position to where the Heroes are being ambushed by well-wishers and she steps through it, her eyes challenging anyone who dares to look.
-She arrives, shouting half to the crowd and half to the players: "Heroes!
-I am <font color="#00b0f0">Penelope Daikos</font>, head priestess of Athena Parthenos.
+- "Heroes!
+I am [[Themistia Nephus]], second priestess of Athena Parthenos.
 Come with me".
+- The crowd seems to part in her wake as she turns and heads towards the temple, stepping hard bitter steps towards the Parthenon itself
 - Do they go with her?

 She takes them to the Parthenon.